Brighton Field at Harrington Athletics Village – Boston College Eagles

 Food & Beverage 3

-The gameday presentation at Brighton Fields is a laid-back one, which will certainly appeal to traditional fans.
+The game day presentation at Brighton Field is a laid-back one, which will certainly appeal to traditional fans.
 Extraneous noise is kept to a minimum here, with music played between innings and batters, and PA announcements kept to basic lineup and game announcements.
 Fans looking for an elaborate presentation should look elsewhere.
-The Eagles mascot, Baldwin, can be found here during selected games interacting with the fans.
+During select games, the Eagles mascot, Baldwin, can be found interacting with the fans.

 Boston College is located in Chestnut Hill, a village in the suburb of Newton, Massachusetts.
 Downtown Boston is located about six miles to the east.
 Newton is a very well-to-do town which frequently ranks near the top of many “best place to live in America” lists.

-Brighton Fields are not located on the main Boston College campus, but in the nearby Brighton campus, on the site of St. John’s Seminary, about a half mile from the main campus.
+Brighton Field is not located on the main Boston College campus, but in the nearby Brighton campus, on the site of St. John’s Seminary, about a half mile from the main campus.